How Long After Arrest Is Arraignment (And Why)?

 Why Does It Take That Long For Arraignment To Happen After Arrest?

-It usually takes 48 hours for the arraignment to happen after the arrest.
+It takes 48 hours for the arraignment to happen after the arrest.
 In this duration, many things happen that are vital to the arraignment.
-During this 48-hour gap, the defendant searches for and usually hires a defense lawyer who is experienced.
+During this 48-hour gap, the defendant searches for and hires a defense lawyer who is experienced.
 However, this is only common for those who can actually afford to hire a lawyer.

 In addition, 48 hours is the shortest amount of time that is provided to protect the defendant.
 This time period results in a speedy arraignment, that could potentially help out the defendant.
 During this time, the prosecutors, along with the police must gather a lot of evidence to support the charges against the defendant.
-The prosecutors usually have to browse through and review reports, that were submitted by the law officers.
-These reports usually contain summaries of the officers’ investigations.
+The prosecutors have to browse through and review reports, that were submitted by the law officers.
+These reports contain summaries of the officers’ investigations.
 The police must have probable cause, in order to detain a suspect in jail for 48 hours.

 After an arraignment, there is a phase of discovery, where the prosecutors and defenders learn about the opposition party’s case.
 This two-way information exchange helps get to the bottom of the case.
-After this is usually plea bargaining, where the prosecution and defendant agree to settle the case, without having to go to trial.
+After this is plea bargaining, where the prosecution and defendant agree to settle the case, without having to go to trial.
 After this is a preliminary hearing, for those with felony charges and plead not guilty.
 Next is the trial, where the evidence is presented by both the prosecution and the defense side.
 Then the jury, after much discussion, decides if the defendant is guilty or not.
 Depending on this, the court then delivers the sentencing.

 Conclusion